3kh0/ext-remover/README.md

 ```
 *##+js(execute_script.js)
 ```
-6. Now press ctrl+alt+tilde (~) to run code on the current page
+6. Now press Ctrl+Alt+tilde (~) to run code on the current page
 7. Have fun!

 [**🔼 Back to top**](#ext-remover)

 ## uRun - Bypass bookmarklet restrictions with uBlock
 > [!NOTE]
-> Google is deprecating mv2, so uBlock will not work as of Oct 24, and will be fully removed for enterprise as well in June 25.
+> Google is deprecating MV2, so uBlock will not work as of Oct 24, and will be fully removed for enterprise as well in June 25.
 More info [here](https://developer.chrome.com/docs/extensions/develop/migrate/mv2-deprecation-timeline)

 From [Inglan2](https://github.com/Inglan2)

-Recently Google cracked down on bookmarklets and now they don't work (It's based on the [DeveloperToolsAvailability](https://chromeenterprise.google/policies/?policy=DeveloperToolsAvailability) policy).
+Recently, Google cracked down on bookmarklets, and now they don't work (It's based on the [DeveloperToolsAvailability](https://chromeenterprise.google/policies/?policy=DeveloperToolsAvailability) policy).
 I wanted to run scripts still so I started making this, inspired by [uBlock Run *Run Code On Pages*](#ublock-run-run-code-on-pages), but with more features, like saving scripts.
 1. Open uBlock settings
 2. Enable advanced settings, and click the gear ⚙️ button